Aircloak/aircloak/air/docs/content/ops/configuration.md

 ### Diffix Explorer Configuration

-Here you may optionally configure a Diffix Explorer instance this Insights Air instances will connect to.
+The Diffix Explorer integration is optional.
+You can activate it by including the `explorer` parameter in your configuration.
+It specifies the Diffix Explorer instance Insights Air will connect to.
 The configuration looks like this:

 ```
 "explorer": {